 All sorts of life experiences can sap your physical, mental, emotional and spiritual energy levels.
 As we get ready to reset our clocks for the end of daylight saving time, we spoke to energy management pros about the most common life-stage stamina suckers and how to overcome them.

 Everyone feels tired sometimes, whether you’ve just wrapped up a big project at work or you’re trying to power through the day after a night of bad sleep.
 But if you feel exhausted day in and day out, there’s something else going on—and it isn’t always solved by just getting more shut-eye.

-“People often think about energy as being purely physical, but it also has emotional, mental and spiritual dimensions,” says Johnson & Johnson Human Performance Institute (HPI)., a performance coach at the
+“People often think about energy as being purely physical, but it also has emotional, mental and spiritual dimensions,” says Jennifer Lea, a performance coach at the Johnson & Johnson Human Performance Institute (HPI).

 So what does that mean exactly?

 According to Lea, your physical energy reflects how tired your body feels.
 Emotional energy relates to how negative or positive you are feeling, while mental energy is a measure of how well you’re able to focus, be creative and make decisions.
 And spiritual energy speaks to whether you feel a sense of purpose in your life.

 “The four different energies are interconnected, so if you are low in any of the dimensions, it can bring down the others, which can make you feel exhausted,” Lea adds.
 That’s why you might feel totally drained after a stressful day at work, even though all you did was sit in a chair.
 “But the flip side is also true,” she says.
 “By improving one area, the others get improved, too.”

 Ready to learn how to get more energy, through both small microbursts of effort and longer-term changes in thinking?
 Whether you’re in your 20s, 30s, 40s, 50s or 60s and beyond, we’re spotlighting the most common energy-sapping culprits—and how you can work to overcome them so you feel your best, every day, in any decade.